Ali Akbar Salehi: Sanctions

 As the head of the AEOI when Iran was facing increased scrutiny in light of International Atomic Energy Agency findings, Salehi was designated for financial sanctions and travel restrictions by the European Union and the United Kingdom.

 Salehi and Ernest Moniz joined 2015 Geneva Iran and P5+1 nuclear talks to discuss more about technical aspects of Iran nuclear program.

-Salehi has been selected among the ten people who mattered the year 2015 by Nature magazine because of his role in nuclear talks.
+Salehi has been selected among the ten people who mattered in the year 2015 by Nature magazine because of his role in nuclear talks.

 As the head of the AEOI, Salehi also was designated for secondary sanctions imposed by the United States Department of the Treasury.